foundryvtt/dnd5e/wiki/Activity-Type-Summon.md

 ## Configuring Summoning

-After creating the Summon activity on an item the sheet will open on the Identity tab.
+After creating the Summon activity the configuration sheet will open to the "Identity" tab.
 In addition to the standard activity identity options (see the [Activities Overview](Activities.md) for more details), Summon also includes a *Summon Prompt* option.
 If this is unchecked, then the usage dialog will not attempt to summon by default, but summoning can always be performed from the chat card after the initial usage.

 ![Summon Sheet - Identity Tab](https://raw.githubusercontent.com/foundryvtt/dnd5e/publish-wiki/wiki/images/summoning/summoning-identity.jpg)